FormidableLabs/react-music/README.md

 #### Sequencer

-Direct children of `Song` must always be `Sequencer` components.
 Your `Sequencer`'s are what you use to define a looping section.
 They take two props.
 The first `resolution` is the resolution of steps in your sequence array.
 This defaults to `16`, which is a sixteenth note.
 The second is `bars` which is how many bars the sequencer sequences before it loops.
 You can have multiple sequencers in your song, and the main Song loop is based upon the sequencer with the largest number of bars.
 Here is an example:

 ```js
 <Song tempo={90}>